Worldwide Guide to Women in Leadership

 Minister of Public Administration and Local Government and Minister at the Ministry of the Interior

-She was office during the maternity leave of Paula Lehtommäki.
-Deputy Parliamentary Leader of the Center Party in 2003 and Vice-Chairperson of the Foreign Affairs committee 2003-04, when her party passed her over for a ministerial post against all expectations.
-Political Advisor of the Prime Minister from 2004.
-Member of the Foreign Affairs Committee from 2006. (b.
-1968-)
+MP from 1991, Deputy Parliamentary Leader of the Center Party in 2003, Party Vice-Chairperson 2003-08 and Vice-Chairperson of the Foreign Affairs committee 2003-04 when her party passed her over for a ministerial post against all expectations, Political Advisor of the Prime Minister 2004-07 and when she was Minister 2005-06 she stood in during the maternity leave of Paula Lehtommäki.
+Elected Party Chairperson and took over as Prime Minister.
+Mother of 2 children. (b.
+1968-).

 2005-07 Minister of Transport and Communications Susanna Huovinen